Morton Frozen Foods: History

 Morton Frozen Foods' ownership changed several times.
 Its owners would include the Continental Baking Company, Del Monte (which itself was a division of R.J.
 Reynolds), and finally ConAgra Foods, which shut down the Crozet plant in 2000.
+A group of Morton Frozen Foods enthusiasts are attempting to bring some Morton products back.
+Composed largely of former employees, descendants of Morton employees, and fans of the brand-many of who are based around Crozet, the group is embarking on a campaign to put Morton back on the map.